UIearning-support

 • Your password,

-• Your IP address, and
+• Your IP address,

-• Logging data regarding your activities within the Ulearning platform.
+• Logging data regarding your activities within the Ulearning platform,

-How long will my personal data be saved?
+How long is this personal data kept?

 If you are using Ulearning using a Solis account, your personal data will be deleted two years after your Solis account has been disabled.